Virtual Accelerator— ONESIXONE Founders Program

 Will I get funding for my startup / idea?

 The 10-week program will conclude with a session on how to raise capital for your startup, led by an investor.
 In addition, at our virtual Demo Day, you will have the opportunity to pitch accredited investors for capital.
-ONESIXONE is currently raising a fund to begin investing in all startups accepted into future programs and we will be investing in some startups that have participated in previous programs.
+ONESIXONE has officially launched its own venture capital fund in February 2022, and we will typically be investing in companies that participate in our program.

 Essentially, you are not guaranteed any funding, but if you complete the program, put in the work, participate in all sessions and your startup looks promising at the end of the 10 weeks — we will put you in front of numerous investors and will play an active role in helping you get the funding you need to scale.